valyndsilva/redux-toolkit-blog-app/README.md

+# React Redux Blog App:

-# React Redux Blog App with CRUD Examples:
+React Redux Blog App with CRUD Examples, Performance Techniques and Optimizations using createEntityAdapter, getSelectors, memoizing etc.

 ## Commands used in Terminal: